codeforpdx/dwellinglybackend/CONTRIBUTING.md

 8. Start the server using the flask environment (required every time the project is re-opened):
    - Run: `pipenv run flask run`
-   - Run and restart the server on changes: `pipenv run flask run --reload`
+   - Optional: Use overmind to start frontend and backend servers with `overmind run start`: See [Starting servers with Overmind](#Starting-servers-with-Overmind)
 9. Test the server and view coverage reports.
 Use of coverage reporting is recommended to indicate test suite completeness and to locate defunct code in the code base.
    - Run all the tests: `pipenv run pytest --cov .`
      - Run tests in a particular directory: `pipenv run pytest --cov [path to directory]`